finnresulfr/fuzzy-sat-bot/README.md

 Current known bugs:
+  -$card <user> sometimes doesn't display the users card properly -$game ttt (Tic Tac Toe) undecided bug or feature.
+When bot times out it will keep current game state and re-instate the board and its points.
-  -$card <user> sometimes doesn't display the users card properly -To file a bug report post an issue to this github repo or go to the Fuzzy Satellite's repair-bay channel and file it there.
+  -To file a bug report post an issue to this github repo or go to the Fuzzy Satellite's repair-bay channel and file it there.